 Rosemary and sage perfume the air, while four chickens strut in a coop surrounded by a canopy of hops shading them from the midday sun.
 The kitchen staff of the Crosby Street Hotel head to the rooftop to collect the eggs and tends to the habanero peppers, just a few flights from the Prince Street subway station.

-In a world where farm-to-table has become a catchphrase, hotels around North America are joining the movement with their own produce-rich gardens and farms.
+In a world where farm-to-table has become a catchphrase, hotels around the USA and the rest of North America are joining the movement with their own produce-rich gardens and farms.

 And it's not just happening at hotels located near leafy pastures and fertile fields.
-Urban properties like Crosby Street are getting into the act with vertical, raised and rooftop gardens augmenting their kitchens' shopping lists.
+Urban properties such as Crosby Street are getting into the act with vertical, raised and rooftop gardens augmenting their kitchens' shopping lists.

 The Lodge at Woodloch offers health-conscious cuisine.